rdguha95/molssi_summer_school_day_2/README.md

-# 2019 MolSSI Software Summer School
+# MolSSI 2019 software summer school

-This repository contains files for day 2 of the MolSSI Software Summer School
+This is the work for software summer school day 2

-## Day 2 topics
-1. QC Archive
-2. git